Devilla/docs/ens-improvement-proposals/ensip-3-reverse-resolution.md

 ## Specification

-Reverse ENS records are stored in the ENS hierarchy in the same fashion as regular records, under a reserved domain, `addr.reverse`.
-To generate the ENS name for a given account's reverse records, convert the account to hexadecimal representation in lower-case, and append `addr.reverse`.
-For instance, the ENS registry's address at `0x112234455c3a32fd11230c42e7bccd4a84e02010` has any reverse records stored at `112234455c3a32fd11230c42e7bccd4a84e02010.addr.reverse`.
+Reverse PNS records are stored in the PNS hierarchy in the same fashion as regular records, under a reserved domain, `addr.reverse`.
+To generate the PNS name for a given account's reverse records, convert the account to hexadecimal representation in lower-case, and append `addr.reverse`.
+For instance, the PNS registry's address at `0x112234455c3a32fd11230c42e7bccd4a84e02010` has any reverse records stored at `112234455c3a32fd11230c42e7bccd4a84e02010.addr.reverse`.

 Note that this means that contracts wanting to do dynamic reverse resolution of addresses will need to perform hex encoding in the contract.